knobs-dials/catprinter/README.md

 Tested
 * on win, lin, and osx;
-* towards the printer I have, which reports as an MX06, and the base bluetooth code this is based on mentions a handful of others;
+* towards the printer I have, which reports as an MX06 (and the bluetooth code this is based on mentions a handful of others)
 * not yet tested on all browsers.